 Linux users can use Etcher.
 It works exactly like Win32 Disk Imager on Windows.

 Step 3: Booting/Installing

-Once you’re done with the burning part, you can plug in and boot from the USB drive.
-Select the USB drive during the boot process, and you’ll see the Kali boot menu where you can simply go ahead and install or just run it off the drive itself.
+Once you finish the burning part, you can plug in and boot from the USB drive.
+Select the USB drive during the boot process, and you’ll see the Kali boot menu, where you can go ahead and install or just run it off the drive itself.

-Now in case you’re running into any errors while booting up, this could be because of your BIOS settings.
-However, it’s always a good idea to go back and make sure you burned your drive correctly.
+If you’re running into any errors while booting up, this could be because of your BIOS settings.
+However, it’s always a good idea to return and ensure you burned your drive correctly.

-Once you’re certain of that, head into your BIOS settings and disable Secure Boot.
-You’ll also need to change the boot mode between UEFI and Legacy, and that should fix all the problems.
+Once you know that, head into your BIOS settings and disable Secure Boot.
+You’ll also need to change the boot mode between UEFI and Legacy, which should fix all the problems.

-Pro tip: If you’re installing Kali alongside Windows, it is a good idea to go ahead and disable Fast Startup in Windows as it won’t let Kali use your drive apart from on the partition where it is installed.
+Pro tip: If you’re installing Kali alongside Windows, it is a good idea to go ahead and disable Fast Startup in Windows, as it won’t let Kali use your drive apart from the partition where it is installed.

 Also read: How to check the OS version in Linux?